-- Go to www.renweb.com, or select link at the top right side of the Evansville Day School website home page, http://www.evansvilledayschool.org. - Log in as follows: - o Type in EDS-IN for your school district code.
-EDS-IN must be in ALL CAPS! - Type in the email address that you provided to the school. - o Click "Create New ParentsWeb Account" if you have not logged into RenWeb before. - You will be emailed a new student password within three minutes (to the email address you typed in, which must be the same email address that you provided to the school.) - Return to www.renweb.com to login. - Insert the same information as before, but use the password that was provided. - Select Parent Login and not New Parent Login - At any time, you can change your Username and Password - To access grades, click "Classrooms".
-This will bring up all classes in which your child is enrolled. - Click on "Homework Summary" or "Grade book Summary" at the top of the column for each child. - When finished using ParentsWeb, always click the "Logout" button at the top of the left hand menu.
+- I. Follow the directions above, and click "Create New ParentsWeb Account" if you have not logged into FACTS Family Portal before. - 2.
+You will be emailed a new student password (to the email address you typed in, which must be the same email address that you provided to the school). - 3.
+You will need to return to factsmgt.com to login. - 4.
+Now insert the same information as before, but use the password that was provided. - 5.
+Select Parent Login and not New Parent Login - 6.
+At any time, you can change your Username and Password in the "Family Information" tab.